Knot doubling operators and bordered Heegaard Floer homology: Direct computation of CFAA(Y,B 3)

-In $\HH'$, we label the intersection points of the $\alpha$ and $\beta$ curves $x_1, \dots, x_{52}$, as indicated by the colored numbers in Figure \ref{fig:heegaard2}.\footnote{While many authors use different letters to distinguish between intersection points on different $\alpha$ or $\beta$ curves, we use a single indexing set here in order to facilitate computer calculations.} These points are distributed among the various $\alpha$ and $\beta$ circles as follows:
+We denote the regions in $\HH'$ by $R_1, \dots, R_{52}$, as indicated by the black numbers in Figure \ref{fig:heegaard2}.
+We label the intersection points of the $\alpha$ and $\beta$ curves $x_1, \dots, x_{52}$, as indicated by the colored numbers.
+These points are distributed among the various $\alpha$ and $\beta$ circles as follows:

 The underlying vector space for $\CFDD(\HH',0)$ is generated by the set $\mathfrak{S}(\HH',0)$, consisting pairs of intersection points with one point on each $\beta$ circle, one point on either $\alpha_1^L$ or $\alpha_2^L$, and one point on either $\alpha_1^R$ or $\alpha_2^R$.
 A simple count shows that there are $245$ generators.